mozaik-association/mozaik/docs/3Structure_module.md

 <figure markdown>
 ![screenshot 52](img/screen52.png)
-<figcaption>Example of an instance with related assemblies</figcaption>
+<figcaption>Example of an instance with its related category assemblies</figcaption>
 </figure>

 <figure markdown>